Peters Coal and Supply Company had its beginning as the Gorman Coal and Supply Company, March 1, 1919 at the current Bellevue, Kentucky location.

 Mr. Frank B. Peters, a wholesale cement salesman, had a dream of owning his own business.
-Frank heard from his uncle and part owner of the R.R.
-Coal Company that the Gorman Coal and Supply Company was for sale.
-Mr. Peters left the cement business to become a business owner.
 The Peters’ family acquired the business and incorporated in Kentucky on April 30, 1933.
-Soon after the acquisition, Mr. Peters learned that the coal business was not as lucrative as his sales position at the cement company so he returned to the cement business.
 Mrs. Barbara Neekamp Peters, Frank’s wife and company treasurer, ran the daily operations of the coal company.
-After graduating from Highlands High School in 1935, their son Alfred C. Peters came to work in the family business.
-The winter of 1937 brought a great flood to the region.
-Peters Coal and Supply Company became the only coal business in operation during the flood.
+After graduating from Highlands High School in 1935, their son Alford C. Peters came to work in the family business.
 To help keep up with the demand, Frank and Barbara hired Kathryn “Queenie” Thompson, a friend of Al’s and an employee of the H.S.
-Pogue Company, which was closed due to the flood.
+Pogue Company.
 Queenie and Al were later married and worked together until their retirement in the spring of 1971.
 In the late sixties, two fires occurred at the company.
 A third fire occurred on December 26, 1970.
 Fortunately, no one was injured, but the fires had taken a toll on the Peters’ family business.

 The 1980’s were exciting years.
-On May 29, 1980, a purchase agreement was signed and delivered to the Chesapeake & Ohio Railway Company.
-The C. & O. accepted the agreement on July 28, 1980.
-Immediately following the agreement, plans were started for all the necessary improvements to the property in Bellevue.
 In December of 1981, the six thousand square foot addition to the main store building was completed.
-This doubled the square footage of the retail store, which no longer housed the Grause Tile Company.
+This doubled the square footage of the retail store.
 In the fall of 1983, two adjacent parcels of land were acquired.
 During the late 1980’s and early 1990’s the lumber yard was completely overhauled with a new main lumber shed, perimeter cantilever racked buildings and concrete pavement.
 In 1990, the main building was remodeled into a Do it center and the name was changed to Pilot Lumber Do it center.

 On January 1, 1998, Peters Coal and Supply Company, Ken and Denise purchased the assets of Hess and Racke, Inc. in Alexandria, Kentucky from A. Kenneth Racke, the second-generation owner operator.
-During the first year, two new lumber buildings were erected.
-That business operated as d.b.a.
-Hess and Racke Do it center.
+During the first year, two new lumber buildings were erected more than doubling the storage capacity.
 This acquisition brought the company back to its roots, with its main focus again on the professional residential builders and remodelers.